Grocery Store Math & Grocery Shopping Life Skills Special Education Activities

 • 10 worksheets using the same items of the worksheets above, students will circle the bill combinations they can use to make the purchase and make change from a total given to the clerk.

-• 15 print-and-go worksheets that include 6-10 item shopping lists.
+• 15 worksheets that include 6-10 item shopping lists.
 Students can find the prices in the store, add any applicable sale flyer prices and coupons and find the total.

 • 1 blank shopping list that you can fill in for the students to determine prices from the store, flyers and coupons.
 Students can also use this on their own to plan shopping trips.